Door of San Esteban (Saint Stephen)

-On our way along the western side of the Mosque-Cathedral, we find the Door of Saint Stephen, which is probably the richest and most representative, as far as its artistic quality is concerned, that we still preserve from the Muslim period.
+On our way along the western side of the Mosque-Cathedral, we find the Door of San Esteban, which is probably the richest and most representative, as far as its artistic quality is concerned, that we still preserve from the Muslim period.
 A manuscript dated in the middle of the 18th century states the following: "…the next door, of Saint Sebastian, as it is opposite that hospital…".
-Miguel Salcedo Hierro, chronicler from our city, claims that the door was described in this way by Ramírez de las Casas Deza, that is, as the "Door of Saint Sebastian", obviously taking its name from the nearby hospital, but, due to a later mistake, it was called Door of Saint Stephen, as it is known today.
+Miguel Salcedo Hierro, chronicler from our city, claims that the door was described in this way by Ramírez de las Casas Deza, that is, as the "Door of San Sebastian", obviously taking its name from the nearby hospital, but, due to a later mistake, it was called Door of San Esteban, as it is known today.

 If we focus on the arch, we will notice that the cutting of the voussoirs was made by alternating brick and stone, and they are decorated with symmetrical vegetable elements.
 It is interesting to see that even their inner part, the intrados, is decorated.